Envisioning a More Self-Affirming Culture

 I answered my own thoughts like a fool with a long list of questions and answers.

 First, if I or any other researcher and enthusiast wanted to learn about Pangasinan's wealth of folk songs apart from the two most well-known, where would he go?
 YouTube is a big help to some extent, but based on my research, there is at least one book (by Prof. Elsa Quinto et al.) that compiled dozens and dozens of notated songs with lyrics, thus saving these works from permanent erasure from collective memory.
-But my big problem is most of these songs, as recorded in various platforms, are nowhere to be found -- no recordings that can be played and heard and enjoyed again and again, no YouTube videos, and no resource persons to refer to, nor cultural practitioners nor random Pangasinense or resident informant.
+But my big problem is most of these songs, as recorded in various platforms, are nowhere to be found -- no recordings that can be played and heard and enjoyed again and again, no YouTube videos, and no resource persons to refer to, nor cultural practitioners nor random Pangasinense nor resident informant who has the knowledge.

 Next, if you want to learn about Pangasinan folk dances, it is the same story of hide-and-seek, if not loss.
-Based on my own efforts, I have learned of a manuscript by Prof. Januario Cuchapin notating a long list of dances, but since I am not a folk dance choreographer, I would prefer to see actual live performances or at least settle with video recordings of them, but they come like rain during a drought.
-A lot are nowhere to be found.
+Based on my own efforts, I have learned of a manuscript by Prof. Januario Cuchapin notating a long list of dances, but since I am not a folk dance choreographer, I would prefer to see actual live performances or at least settle with video recordings of them, but they come like rain during drought.
+A lot are nowhere to be found, starting from the colorong, tagam, and the Spanish-inspired ones.
 And I can't find Jovita Sison-Friese's book either.

 If you want to research on traditional Pangasinan words, there are luckily a number of ancient dictionaries that survived, thanks to Spanish missionary priests and later on, other, native lexicographers.
 Cosgaya's work is downloadable online, and Benton's dictionary is easily accessible as well.
-But these works are all slim pickings.
-If you want to find a comprehensive Pangasinan dictionary, it is yet to be built.
+But these works are all slim pickings, though incalculably important in preserving so many words no longer used today.
+(If I reproduced Cosgaya, will it be unethical?)
+If you want to find a comprehensive Pangasinan dictionary, it is yet to be built, Santiago Villafania once said.
+Will the youth rise the occasion?
+I wonder.

-There is no published comprehensive dictionary yet of Pangasinan idioms, so I thought of making one, and I made sure it is available online -- for free, for all to see.
+There, too, is no published comprehensive dictionary yet of Pangasinan idioms, so I thought of making one, and I made sure it is available online -- for free, for all to see.
+It's the least I can do.
+A proper dictionary would be too gargantuan a task for an individual with a full-time job.

-I am also trying to do the same thing for traditional riddles, sayings, and peculiar beliefs, but I am just getting started with very few compared with the documented number of them.
+I am also trying to do the same thing for traditional riddles, sayings, and peculiar beliefs -- at least a free online presence, but I am just getting started with very few compared with the documented number of them.

 As for folktales, the pattern is clear by now.
 The Perla Nelmida collection is largely inaccessible.
 And so I dream of the day that they will be found intact, complete, and published widely for all to enjoy.
 Marina Sabangan's collection is nowhere to be found either.
 I believe the provincial government must act on the pressing need to hunt these down and make them widely available.